Isaiah 61:4-6 says, And

 even beyond the 1,000 year reign of Christ.
 Notice that it says in Isaiah 61:7,

-“…everlasting joy shall be unto them.”
+everlasting joy shall be unto them.
 And

-the Lord said in Isaiah 61:8, “…and I will make an everlasting covenant
+the Lord said in Isaiah 61:8,

-with them.”
+with them.
 This

 is all about eternal security.
-God’s plans for His children extend from this
+Gods plans for His children extend from this

 based upon the preaching of the gospel of Jesus Christ.
 That is part of the